 What Causes Blisters?

-Put simply, a blister on your foot is your body’s natural reaction to friction or rubbing caused by badly fitting shoes, poor quality socks or damp feet inside your footwear.
+In order to learn how to prevent blisters, we must first understand what causes blisters.
+Put simply, a blister on your foot is your body’s natural reaction to friction or rubbing caused by badly fitted shoes, poor quality socks or damp feet inside your footwear.
 Common sites for blisters are the ball of your foot, back of your heel and tops of your toes.

 A blister will start with a pink spot on the point at which your foot is rubbing.
 This will then turn white as the pressure worsens and fluid gathers to protect the layer underneath your damaged skin.
 If you manage to leave your blister alone and avoid any further pressure on it, you should find it heals within three days to a week.

-You may find you experience worse blisters when you have soggy feet, as softer skin will tend to damage more easily.
+You may find you experience worse blisters when you have moist feet, as softer skin will tend to damage more easily.

 Have a look at these tips: